dotmh/awesome/scripts/README.md

     link:
 ```

-Name should match the file name but in a natural form i.e. here it would be `CSharp And DotNet`, the description can be multiline and should start on the blank line after the `|`.
+Name should match the file name but in a natural form i.e. here it would be `CSharp And DotNet`.

+The Emoji should be a valid Github Emoji you can get a list using the [Github Emoji AP](https://api.github.com/emojis) or a [visual guide](https://gitmoji.dev/)

+The description can be multiline and should start on the blank line after the `|`.

 Resources is a list of resource links see above for more information.